MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

     **Notes**:
     - If successful, the `az group show` command displays the fact that the resource group doesn't exist.

 1. Change directories to the parent directory and remove the demo directory.
 The `-r` parameter removes the directory contents before removing the directory.
-The directory contents include the configuration file you created earlier and the Terraform state files generated by Terraform.
+The directory contents include the configuration file you created earlier and the Terraform state files.

     ```bash
     cd .. && rm -r QuickstartTerraformTest